Category Archives: Danish Royals

 King Christian II reviewing accounts with Sigbrit Willoms; Credit – Wikipedia

 To make matters worse for Christian II and his relationship with the aristocracy, his chief advisor was Dyveke Sigbritsdatter’s mother Sigbrit Willoms who was his de facto minister of finance.
 Sigbrit was from the middle class and wanted to extend the influence of the working classes.
-She formed her own council which competed with the Danish State Council for power.
+She formed her own council that competed with the Danish State Council for power.
 Her influence was resented by the aristocracy who blamed her for Christian favoring the working classes.

 Christian II still wanted to regain the Swedish crown.
 In Sweden, the anti-Danish faction was headed by the Regent of Sweden Sten Sture the Younger, and the pro-Danish party was led by Archbishop Gustav Trolle.
 After two unsuccessful attempts in 1517 and 1518 resulting in military victories for Sweden, Christian’s army with forces of French, German, and Scottish mercenaries was successful in 1520.
 On November 4, 1520, Christian was crowned King of Sweden in Storkyrkan Cathedral in Stockholm.